 The nitrogen foam method means that sick animals that can no longer be treated are euthanised sooner, which reduces the risk of spreading disease and allows the farmer to pay more attention to the healthy animals.

-In poultry farming, it is not uncommon for small stocks to be killed, for example during selection at vaccination, or in case of infections.
+In poultry farming, it is not uncommon for small stocks to be killed, for example during selection at vaccination, if malhatched in the barn, or in case of infections.
 With the HEFT systems, this can be done quickly and without burdening the employees with manual killing.
 Please enquire about the special mobile systems that RASA offers for professional service providers in the poultry sector (with a capacity of up to 1000 animals/hour).
 We also offer small systems (for a few animals) especially for poultry veterinarian practices.

 On every pig farm, animals are born that are not viable, fall ill or are injured and do not recover with adequate care.
 Sometimes these animals cannot be treated or can only live on in constant pain.